deep-maheshwari/MIPS-Simulator/Phase1/README.md

 # COproj

-# The simulator phase 1
+The simulator phase 1
+-

 Run the file Phase1/GUI.py

-# The simulator phase 2
+The simulator phase 2
+-

 Run the file Phase2/pipelined_simulator.py
 In the above file specify path for Phase1/bubble_sort.asm file in Simulate function line no. 715

-# The phase2 required to form a pipelined simulation of MIPS assembler and use data forwarding.
+The Phase 2 required to form a pipelined simulation of MIPS assembler and use data forwarding.
-# Final output of the program will be number of stalls and Instructions per cycle(IPC).
+Final output of the program will be number of stalls and Instructions per cycle(IPC).

-# Simulation Procedure
+Simulation Procedure
+-

 1)We have implemented the simulation using threading in python.